lp-wan/archi/revised-schc-architecture.md

   Endpoints.
 The SCHC acronym is pronounced like "sheek" in English (or "chic" in French).

-**Endpoint**: A network entity capable of performing SCHC operations, e.g. compressing and decompressing headers, fragmenting and reassembling packets.
-  An Endpoint can host one or multiple Instances.
+**Endpoint**: A logical entity that provides SCHC functionality by hosting the SCHC processing code, rather than a physical device.
+Multiple SCHC Endpoints can operate on the same physical equipment, for example to serve different Domains, tenants, strata.

-**Instance**: A logical component of an Endpoint that executes the SCHC operations.
-Each Instance operates independently, with its own Context and Profile.
+**Instance**: A logical component of an Endpoint that executes the actual SCHC operations, e.g. compressing and decompressing headers, fragmenting and reassembling packets.
+Multiple Instances can coexist on the same Endpoint but each Instance operates independently, with its own Context and Configuration.

 **Rule**: A structured set of header fields and matching conditions used by SCHC to process packets in accordance with specified actions.